Development & Submission of a Grant Application or Proposal

 Notification of Award

-Normally the Notification of Award document is mailed to the Office of the President and is then transmitted to the Office of Sponsored Programs for processing.
-If the document is mailed to the Project Director, it should be forwarded immediately to the Office of Grants.
-When the Notification of Award document has been received, an Award Brief with pertinent information such as award number, SHU account number, award period and list of reports due will be generated for all new awards.
+Normally the notification of award by the funding agency is transmitted to the Office of Sponsored Programs for processing.
+If notification is instead delivered to the Project Director, it should be forwarded immediately to the Office of Sponsored Programs.
+When the notification of award has been received, an Award Brief with pertinent information such as award number, SHU account number, award period and list of reports due will be generated by the Office of Sponsored Programs.
+A copy of the Award Brief will be distributed by the Office of Sponsored Programs to the Project Director, the Project Director's supervisor, Dean or Vice President, the Business Office and Public Relations.
 If the grant provides for a faculty or staff position, the Office of Human Resources will be notified as well.
-A copy of the Award Brief will be distributed by the Office of Sponsored Programs to the Project Director, the Project Director's supervisor, line Vice President, the Business Office and Public Relations, so that appropriate personnel are notified of the grant.

 At this time the Project Director will be made aware of his/her responsibilities in program administration (including such issues as time and effort reporting, equipment inventory, compliance with federal regulations, grant terms and conditions), and of the University policies and procedures that affect the program administrator.